Right Arrow

 9 minutes

 In commercial and institutional building construction, one misstep can mean tragedy.
-In 2023, construction accounted for 20.7% of all private-industry worker fatalities—with falls alone responsible for 35% of deaths (Source: OSHA).
-Day after day, preventable injuries like falls, struck-by incidents, electrocutions, and caught-in accidents threaten workers’ lives and cost companies millions (Source: U.S. Bureau of Labor Statistics).
+Day after day, common, addressable injuries like struck-by events, electrocutions, and caught-in accidents endanger personnel’s lives and cost companies millions (Source: U.S. Bureau of Labor Statistics).
 But the real gut punch?
-Many of these incidents could have been avoided.
+Many of these events could have been lessened.

-The top five injury types in commercial and institutional building construction aren’t just statistics—they’re ongoing risks that every project manager, safety leader, and jobsite crew faces.
-Behind each number is a real person and a preventable event.
-The good news is, a comprehensive safety approach, backed by technology like AI-powered video, is turning the tide for leading construction teams.
+The top four injury types in commercial and institutional building construction represent ongoing risks that project leaders, safety professionals, and jobsite crews face.
+Behind each number is a real person and an avoidable event.
+The good news is, a comprehensive safety approach, backed by technology like video AI, is creating better outcomes for leading construction teams.

-In this guide, we’ll break down the top 5 injuries that happen on commercial and institutional construction projects.
-For each, we’ll show exactly how you can prevent them—combining proven safety protocols with the power of video intelligence.
+In this guide, we’ll break down the top 4 injuries that happen on commercial and institutional construction projects.
+For each, we’ll show exactly how you can reduce their likelihood—combining proven safety protocols with the power of video intelligence.

 The Cost of Safety Negligence in Commercial and Institutional Building Construction

-Ignoring safety isn’t just risky—it’s expensive, too.
+Ignoring safety is both risky and expensive.
 OSHA penalties for serious incidents in commercial and institutional building construction can soar into the tens of thousands, with the average penalty at $15,162, a maximum of $78,000, and a median of $5,839 in recent years.

-Prevention is always cheaper than paying these penalties.
-With the right systems, including modern video intelligence, many of these tragedies can be avoided.
+Anticipatory safety is always cheaper than paying these penalties.
+With the right systems, including video intelligence, many of these incidents can be avoided.

-The Top 5 Preventable Injuries in Commercial and Institutional Building Construction
+The Top 4 Common, Addressable Injuries in Commercial and Institutional Building Construction

 Let’s get specific.
-These are the five preventable injuries where video analytics make a measurable difference—directly supporting OSHA protocols and proven best practices.
+These are the four common, addressable injuries where video analytics make a measurable difference—directly supporting OSHA protocols and proven best practices.

 Struck-by Object or Equipment